Sunday, May 30, 2010

 On the fence

-There are two Swamp Roses near the gate that guards the grass road which runs between the pastures and down to the creek.
-On the other side of the Swamp Roses is a ditch, then a long stretch of 3 rail fencing that runs to the woods.
+There are two swamp roses (Rose palustris scandens) near the gate that guards the grass road which runs between the pastures and down to the creek.
+On the other side of the swamp roses is a ditch, then a long stretch of 3 rail fencing that runs to the woods.

 View from the other side of the ditch.
-One of the Swamp roses is tipped back, a result of Swamp Sunflowers growing next to the gate too.
+One of the swamp roses is tipped back, a result of swamp sunflowers growing next to the gate too and leaning all of their 8 foot height against them.

-The rose fragrance is very strong, but on this rose the oils are very votaile and they soon burn off in the sun.
+The rose fragrance is very strong, but on this rose the oils are very volatile and they soon burn off in the sun.

 Possible 'Dorothy Perkins'